COVID-19 Continuing Ed. Requirements: Live Updates

-- Arizona, An order has been issued by the Arizona Supreme Court that has extended the reporting deadline for the 2019-2020 reporting period.
-Previously June 30, and September 15, it is now December 30, 2020.
-Please note the 2021 reporting remains unchanged
+- In Arizona, an order has been issued by the Arizona Supreme Court that extends the deadline for the 2019-2020 reporting period.
+Previously, it’s June 30 and September 15, but it is now moved to December 30, 2020.
+Please note the 2021 reporting remains

-- In Delaware, there has been a temporary ruling to waive the live requirement for those that have not yet completed their 2019 requirement.
-There are however some conditions.
-First, you must verify both your transcript, and plan to make up your shortfall by April 30, 2020.
-Your plan must be completed by May 31, 2020 and finally completion must be reported by June 15, 2020.
+- In Delaware, there has been a temporary rulingto waive the live requirement for those that have not yet completed their 2019 requirement.
+However, there are some conditions.
+First, you must verify both your transcript and plan to make up your shortfall by April 30, 2020.
+Your plan must be completed by May 31, 2020, and finally, completion must be reported by June 15, 2020.

-- For Florida attorneys have been granted an extension to CLE reporting deadlines for February.
-March and May, 2020 not to August 31 2020.
+- For Florida,attorneys have been granted an extension to CLE reporting deadlines for February, March, April, and May 2020 to August 31, 2020.
 All other deadlines remain unchanged per the Florida Bar.

-- Georgia has waived its required live CLE hours through March 31, permitting Georgia attorneys can now complete all 12 MCLE hours online.
+- Georgiahas waived its required live CLE hours through March 31, permitting Georgia attorneys to complete all 12 MCLE hours online.

-- Same for West Virginia, whose lawyers may, through June 30, study with online CLE courses.
+- Same for West Virginia, whose lawyers may attend online CLE courses, through June 30.

 - Those licensed in Indiana, the limitation for distance education credits has been temporarily lifted, per the Supreme Court of Indiana.
 Those with a reporting deadline of December 31, 2020, all credits can be completed online.
 Should your deadline fall on December 31, 2022, up to 24 credits can be completed online.